plmqaz-bot/wholeren/README.md

 add gre and sat in contract --DONE

-problem with sorting of pageable collection
+problem with sorting of pageable collection --DONE

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3.